betaWeb/flashjs/readme.md

 <br>

 ### Getting started :
-Use flash.js is very easy.
+Use [flash.js](https://betaweb.github.io/flashjs/) is very easy.
 To display a success flash message, you just have to add this line below.
 ```JS
 window.Flashjs.success('This is a successs flash message !');
 ```
-By default, four verbs are availables : `success`, `warning`, `error` and `info`
+By default, four verbs are availables : `success`, `warning`, `error` and `info`.

 You can add custom verbs with by call the static method addCustomTypes on the FlashMessage class :
 ```JS